Temporal Parallelisation of the HJB Equation and Continuous-Time Linear Quadratic Control: Parallel formulation of continuous-time control problems

 \section{Parallel formulation of continuous-time control problems}

-In this section, we provide a formulation of the continuous-time control problem \eqref{eq:Control_problem} based on associative operators.
-This approach then enables the use of parallel scans to parallelise operations as decribed in Section \ref{sub:assoc_operators}.
-Section \ref{subsec:Conditional_value_function} defines conditional value functions.
+This section presents a parallel formulation of the continuous-time control problem \eqref{eq:Control_problem} based on associative operators.
+Section \ref{subsec:Conditional_value_function} defines conditional value functions, and Section \ref{subsec:Cond_init} their initialization.
 Section \ref{subsec:Cond_back_forw_HJB} presents conditional backward and forward HJB equations for the conditional value functions.
 Section \ref{subsec:Parallel_opt_control} explains how to solve optimal control problems using parallel scans.
 Optimal trajectory recovery is addressed in Section \ref{subsec:Optimal_trajectory}.